MathiasSteilen/Swiss-Electricity-Usage-Forecasting/README.md

 ### Data

 The electricity demand data comes from [Swissgrid](https://www.swissgrid.ch/en/home/operation/grid-data/generation.html) and is denoted in $kwh$.
 Additionally, historical weather data is used as an additional predictor, which has been retrieved from [Swiss NBCN](https://data.geo.admin.ch/ch.meteoschweiz.klima/nbcn-tageswerte/liste-download-nbcn-d.csv).
-The target variable is daily electricity demand denoted in $MWh$.
+The target variable is daily electricity demand denoted in $mwh$.
 The training/testing split is 10 years to 1 year.

 <p align="center">
 <img src="Graphics/Split.png" alt="training/testing split" width="600px"/>